oVirt/ovirt-site/source/feature/fence-kdump.html.md

 ## New standalone fence_kdump listener

-The new standalong listener will be implemented with these features:
+The new standalone listener will be implemented with these features:

-*   The first listener thread will:
+*   Base flow for received messages
-    1. Receive a message and check if it's valid fence_kdump message (compares magic number and message version (currently only *1*) in the same way as in *fence_kdump* command).
+    1. Receive a message and check if it's valid fence_kdump message (compare magic number and message version (currently only *1*) in the same way as in *fence_kdump* command).
-    2. If message is valid, send IP address, timestamp and empty status (fence_kdump protocol version 1 doesn't provide status of host kdump flow) to queue.
+    2. If message is valid, determine status of kdump flow (based on messages received in the past it's set to *started* or *dumping*)
-*   In another thread queue will be processed:
-    1. Get message from queue
-    2. If the status is empty
-        1. Get most recent record from **fence_kdump_messages** table in engine database with proper IP
-        2. If no record is returned or *record timestamp + NextKdumpTimeout < message timestamp*, set status to **STARTED**, otherwise set status to **DUMPING**

-    3. Write IP, message timestamp and status to **fence_kdump_messages** table
+    3. Store sender IP address, timestamp and status to database.
-*   Another thread, which will be scheduled to execute every *FenceKdumpFlowTerminatorInterval* (default 10) seconds, will take care of finishing fence_kdump process status:
-    1. Select the most recent records from **fence_kdump_messages** table for all IP
-    2. For each IP if record status is not **FINISHED** and *record_timestamp + KdumpFinishedTimeout < current timestamp*, write new record to **fence_kdump_messages** table with status **FINISHED**
+*   Finish host's kdump flow
+    -   For all hosts with status *dumping* test if last received message in not older than *KdumpFinishedTimeout* (default 30 sec).
+If so, save record with status *finished* and current timestamp for the host to the database
+*   Listener heartbeat
-*   Last thread will be scheduler to execute every *FenceKdumpListenerHeartbeatInterval* (default 10 ) seconds and it will be used as a heartbeat status for engine, that fence_kdump listener is alive:
+    -   Periodically every *FenceKdumpListenerHeartbeatInterval* (default 10 sec) save current timestamp to database for host *fence_kdump_listener* (this will be checked by engine to know that listener is alive)
-    1. It will store current timestamp into **fence_kdump_messages** table for IP value *fence_kdump_listener*

 The listener will use two config values:

-*   **NextKdumpTimeout**
-    -   Defines minimum timeout allowed between one kdump flow finished and new one started for one host
-    -   Default 60 seconds
-*   **KdumpFinishedTimeout**
-    -   Defines maximum timeout after last received message from kdumping hosts after which the host kdump flow is marked as FINISHED
-    -   Default 30 seconds
 *   **FenceKdumpListenerHost**
     -   Defines the IP address to receive fence_kdump messages on
     -   Default 7410